-I recently met with a candidate for public office in Texas who had a number of questions about how to think about the connections between Christianity and libertarianism.
+A few years ago I met with a candidate for public office in Texas who had a number of questions about how to think about the connections between Christianity and libertarianism.
 We had a great conversation, and by the end of it I had recommended at least seven or eight books for more information.
 I said I would put together the list with links and send it via email, and then I realized that this was actually a pretty nice reading list in general.
 Here’s what I recommend reading to start one’s education in Christian theology and libertarian political theory.
-Some I will explain in detail, some I won’t, but any of these are worth having on your bookshelf.

-Christian Theology of Public Policy, by John Cobin – A great way to start is to read John Cobin’s short course here on LCC, but his book is a must-have for Christian libertarian thinkers.
-His other book, Bible and Government (read the LCC review here), overlaps some material bust is worth reading as well.
+A great way to start is to read John Cobin’s short course here on LCC, but his book is a must-have for Christian libertarian thinkers.
+His other book, Bible and Government (read the LCC review here), overlaps some material but is worth reading as well.
 (UPDATE: LCC readers can get a special deal on Cobin’s books direct from Cobin himself.)